python/devguide/getting-started/setup-building.rst

 After editing :file:`configure.ac`, run ``make regen-configure`` to generate :file:`configure`, :cpy-file:`pyconfig.h.in`, and :cpy-file:`aclocal.m4`.
-When submitting a patch with changes made to :file:`configure.ac`, you must also regenerate these files.
+When submitting a patch with changes made to :file:`configure.ac`, you must also include the changes in these generated files.

 The recommended and by far the easiest way to regenerate :file:`configure` is: